Upper caste quota: How to get certificate to avail 10% reservation

 A candidate can secure a certificate by furnishing relevant documents showing family income and land holding details.

-According to the para, three of the official memorandum issued by the ministry of personnel, public grievances and pensions, state governments and union territories will have to authorise an officer, not below the rank of tehsildar to issue income certificate to a general category candidate seeking reservation under the quota for economically weaker sections.
+According to the para three of the official memorandum issued by ministry of personnel, public grievances and pensions, state governments and union territories will have to authorise an officer not below the rank of tehsildar to issue income certificate to a general category candidates seeking reservation under the quota for economically weaker sections.

 According to the notification, this 10% quota will be applicable on all direct recruitment vacancies in central government that will be advertised on or after February 1, 2019.

-The central government is the largest employer in the country and every year tens of thousands of well-paying jobs are advertised by the central government departments and PSUs.
-A huge rush is expected given a large number of general category candidates who will be seeking this certificate.
+Central government is the largest employer in the country and every year tens of thousands of well paying jobs are advertised by the central government departments and PSUs.
+A huge rush is expected given the large number of general category candidates who will be seeking this certificate.

 “The officer who issues the certificate would do the same after carefully verifying all relevant documents following due process as prescribed the State/UTs,” said the notification issued by the ministry of personnel, public grievances and pensions.

-There are six criteria that a person from the general category must fulfil to qualify for the quota.
+There are six criteria that a person from general category must fulfill to qualify for the quota.
 The candidates need to furnish certificates showing their family income and land holding to get the certificate issued.

 The total family income should not be more than Rs 8 lakh in the preceding financial year.
 The total income would include salary, income from agriculture, business, profession and other sources.
 A candidate’s parents, spouse, siblings and children below the age of 18 years will come under the definition of family.